aws-samples/bank-transfer-blockchain-reinvent2019-workshop/README.md

 ### Deliver events to Amazon S3 using Amazon Kinesis Data Streams

 Right now, all events go to Kinesis but no further.
 We’ll persist our events for analysis with Athena later on.
-To do so, navigate to the Kinesis Data Streams console and choose the bank-transfer-events stream that you just created.
+To do so, navigate to the [Kinesis Data Streams console](https://console.aws.amazon.com/kinesis/home?region=us-east-1#/streams/list).

-1. In the upper right-hand corner, choose Connect to Consumers, then select connect to delivery stream.
-This will enable us to forward all events to a Kinesis Data Firehose stream, which delivers them to an S3 bucket.
-2. Name the delivery stream choose Next, and don’t enable record transformation.
-3. Provide an S3 bucket in which to store your results.
-Remember so you can use it with Athena.
+1. Select the `bank-transfer-events` stream that you just created.
+2. Click `Connect Kinesis Consumers`.
+3. Click `Connect to delivery stream`.
-4. Create an IAM role for the delivery stream
+4. On the 'Name and Source' step, enter a delivery stream name, and click Next
-5. Create the delivery stream
+5. On the 'Process Records' step, keep the defaults, and click Next
+6. On the 'Choose a Destination' step, select S3 as the destination and choose an S3 bucket, and click Next
+7. On the 'Configure Settings' step, under Permissions, click Create New or Choose.
+You can create a new role with the default settings.
+Click Next.
+8. Click 'Create Delivery Stream'

 ### Execute Transactions